Being divorced means you are free from each other financially.

 If I don’t want or agree to a divorce, then it can’t happen.

 This is not true.
-Under some circumstances you may slow the process down a bit, but your ex will be able to divorce you without your agreement, or even your acknowledgment, in the end.
-It is almost always better to try and make the divorce as unobjectionable as it can be.
+Under some circumstances you may slow the process down a bit, but your ex will eventually be able to divorce you without your agreement, or even your acknowledgment.
+It is always better to try and make the divorce as amicable as possible.

 If my ex has behaved “badly” in the marriage they will have to pay me more.